Skip to yearly menu bar Skip to main content

 East Exhibit Hall A-C #3011

-Graph neural networks (GNNs) employing message passing for graph classification are inherently limited by the expressive power of the Weisfeiler-Lehman (WL) test for graph isomorphism.
+Graph neural networks (GNNs) employing message passing for graph classification are inherently limited by the expressive power of the Weisfeiler-Leman (WL) test for graph isomorphism.
 Node individualization schemes, which assign unique identifiers to nodes (e.g., by adding random noise to features), are a common approach for achieving universal expressiveness.
 However, the ability of GNNs endowed with individualization schemes to generalize beyond the training data is still an open question.
-To address this question, this paper presents a theoretical analysis of the sample complexity of such GNNs from a statistical learning perspective, employing Vapnik–Chervonenkis dimension and covering number bounds.
-We demonstrate that node individualization schemes that are permutation-equivariant and robust to minor input perturbations result in lower sample complexity, and design novel individualization schemes that exploit these results.
+To address this question, this paper presents a theoretical analysis of the sample complexity of such GNNs from a statistical learning perspective, employing Vapnik–Chervonenkis (VC) dimension and covering number bounds.
+We demonstrate that node individualization schemes that are permutation-equivariant result in lower sample complexity, and design novel individualization schemes that exploit these results.
+As an application of this analysis, we also develop a novel architecture that can perform substructure identification (i.e., subgraph isomorphism) while having a lower VC dimension compared to competing methods.
 Finally, our theoretical findings are validated experimentally on both synthetic and real-world datasets.

 Live content is unavailable.
 Log in and register to view live content